Acupuncture for babies and children Paediatric acupuncture london

 Acupuncture is suitable for children of all ages, from newborn to teenage years.
 They are sensitive to their surroundings and respond to any unusual conditions in their lives.
-New food that is hard to digest, change of school or childcare, conflicts with siblings etc. can easily cause imbalances that if unresolved can quickly develop into health problems.
-Acupuncture and other modalities of Chinese Medicine (moxa, cupping, tuina, guasha, acupressure) aim to resolve those imbalances and provide a smooth transition into an adult life.
-It can also be used as an adjunct to conventional pediatric care.
+New food that is hard to digest, change of school or childcare, conflicts with siblings etc. can easily cause imbalances, that if unresolved can quickly develop into health problems.
+Acupuncture and other modalities of Chinese Medicine (moxa, cupping, tuina, guasha, acupressure, laser pen) aim to resolve those imbalances and provide a smooth transition into an adult life.
+It can also be used as an adjunct to conventional paediatric care.

-Kate uses a special needling technique and offers smallest needles (size of a strand of hair) for her young patients.
-As a paediatric acupuncturist, Kate understands that not every child will undergo acupuncture.
-A child is never forced to have acupuncture treatment and there are several other non-needle treatment techniques that your acupuncturist may use.
+I use a special needling technique and offers smallest silicone coated needles (size of a strand of hair) for my young patients.
+As a paediatric acupuncturist, I understand that not every child will undergo acupuncture.
+A child is never forced to have acupuncture treatment and there are several other non-needle treatment techniques that I may use.
 They are easy, painless and have a similar therapeutic effect to acupuncture.
-Moxa - a method of gently warming specific acupuncture points, massage and acupressure can also be used, some techniques can be taught to parents to carry on at home.
-Kate also offers laser treatment (a needle free alternative).
+Moxa - a method of gently warming specific acupuncture points, Tuina massage and acupressure can also be used, some techniques can be taught to parents to carry on at home.
+I also offer laser pen to perform treatment on acupuncture points (a needle free alternative).

-Babies and children usually respond very quickly to the needle and non-needle treatments.
+Babies and children usually respond very quickly to the needle and non-needle treatments like Shonishin.
 They may experience a significant relief in symptoms immediately or shortly after the treatment.
 If child presents with chronic condition it is expected that a gradual improvement in the condition is achieved.

 Number of treatments required varies from child to child and depends on many factors: condition treated, TCM diagnosis, child's constitution.
 For simpler patterns it can be one to ten treatments, ten to twenty for others, while some deeply rooted conditions may require many more treatments.
 Treatment is suited to child's individual needs and adjusted with the progress.